openMF/community-app/README.md

 ### Connecting to a MifosX Platform running on a different host:

-By default, when the app is running in the local filesystem, it will connect to the platform deployed on demo.openmf.org.
+By default, when the app is running from the local filesystem, it will connect to the platform (mifosng-provider REST API) deployed on demo.openmf.org.

-The UI will connect to the mifosng-provider REST API running on the same host/port when deployed on a server.
+The app connects to the platform running on the same host/port when deployed on a server.

-If you want to connect to the API running elsewhere, then append the baseApiUrl and tenantIdentifier as a query parameter,
+If you want to connect to the API running elsewhere, then append the baseApiUrl and tenantIdentifier as query parameters,

 e.g. http://localhost:9000/?baseApiUrl=https://localhost:8443&tenantIdentifier=default

 e.g. http://localhost:9000/?baseApiUrl=https://demo.openmf.org&tenantIdentifier=default
 ## Adding dependencies